-After sharing this tweet in our Visual Math Facebook group, it got me reminiscing on fraction division.
+After sharing Howie Hua's tweet in our Visual Math Facebook group, it got me reminiscing on fraction division.
 And full disclosure, I had never considered dividing across as a thing to do.
 I'm 42 with a Masters in Math for Teaching and this never crossed my mind.
 I'm not usually too worried about how I come across, but I did appreciate other teachers in the group admitting they never thought of this, either.
 It allowed us all to learn something new together, and I love when this happens.

 In one graduate class we had to write papers on the various algorithms taught in math and why they work.
 Fraction division was one of those algorithms, and after more than a few "redo"s written at the top of my paper, I finally handed in a paper that could actually be graded.
 Needless to say that was a taxing class.